GogoHarry/Customer-Churn-Analysis/README.md

 ## Feature Engineering
 - Some features were combined to create new ones for model improvement.
-- I carried out the normalization of numerical features to ensure they have a mean of 0 and a standard deviation of 1.
+- Data normalization of numerical features was done to ensure they have a mean of 0 and a standard deviation of 1.

 ## Modeling
-I trained various machine learning models including Logistic Regression, K-Nearest Neighbors, Random Forest, XGBoost, AdaBoost, Support Vector Classifier, and Gradient Boosting.
+- Various machine learning models were trained, including Logistic Regression, K-Nearest Neighbors, Random Forest, XGBoost, AdaBoost, Support Vector Classifier, and Gradient Boosting.
-I then used SMOTE (Synthetic Minority Over-sampling Technique) to handle class imbalance.
+- SMOTE (Synthetic Minority Over-sampling Technique) was used to handle class imbalance.
-The models were then evaluated using k-fold cross-validation and test set accuracy.
+- The models were then evaluated using k-fold cross-validation and test set accuracy.

 ## Model Evaluation
 Print classification reports and confusion matrices for model performance.